DinoC88/social-network/README.md

 You can create profile with education and experience, view others profile, make comments and delete them...

-View demo <a href="https://devnet12.herokuapp.com/">here</a> or go to "Installation and Usage" and follow the instructions to install and use.
+View demo live <a href="https://devnet12.herokuapp.com/">here</a> or go to "Installation and Usage" and follow the instructions to install and use.

 ## Technologies & Tools